Where is my data located?

 Do you have a business continuity plan?

 We maintain a business continuity plan and a disaster recovery plan.
-Those documents are reviewed annually or if major changes occur within the business and we can share a non-internal version after establishing a non-disclosure agreement.
+Those documents are reviewed annually or if major changes occur within the business.

 Do you have an incident report plan?